Health Insurance in the USA: How to Choose the Best Plan for Your Needs

 ❓ Do all health insurance plans cover prescriptions?

-βœ… Most do, but check the formulary list for specific drugs
+✅ Most plans do cover prescriptions.
+But, always check the formulary list for the drugs you need.

 Conclusion